I Have No Time in the Morning to Cook

 Freshly is one of my favorites.
 It’s a great option for breakfast with its wide variety of healthy, pre-made breakfast foods.
 Many meal delivery services give you the option to try them out for a limited time to ensure that it’s a good fit for your lifestyle.

 Five minutes is pretty short and sweet, right?
 In just five minutes, you can make oatmeal, cook eggs, blend a fruity smoothie, or wash some berries and add them to Greek yogurt.
 When you realize how much you can accomplish in such a short time, you will have added motivation for getting out of bed.

 Some people think that skipping breakfast will help them lose weight, or that they don’t really need to eat until lunchtime.
 However, eating breakfast is associated with healthy habits, productive work, and feeling good.
-You don’t have to dedicate an hour to making an elaborate meal — prepare ahead of time, enlist some help, use your freezer, and enjoy starting the day out right.
+You don’t have to dedicate an hour to make an elaborate meal — prepare ahead of time, enlist some help, use your freezer, and enjoy starting the day outright.